 I far prefer to have three real conversations than to meet and exchange cards with 30 people.
 How do I define real?
 It usually means I have found at least one way I can meaningfully benefit this person.
 The rest can build from there.

 The benefits of networking are irrefutable.
-According to the U.S. Bureau of Labor Statistics, 70 percent of jobs and promotions are found through networking.
 Employers fill most job openings through the “hidden job market”—internal candidates, referrals from colleagues, friends and employees.
 You need to be part of the equation, and you’ll only do that by networking yourself in.